Interviewing at Gasket Games

 Stage 1: Screening video call

 If you are short-listed for a position at Gasket Games, you will be contacted via email for a screening call.

-In this stage you will meet our Director of People and Culture/ Co-Founder who will tell you more about the role you’re interviewing for and the culture of Gasket Games.
-It is important that the role is clear to you so please be sure to ask any questions you have and use this time as a two way conversation.
+In this stage you will meet a member of our recruiting team who will tell you more about the role you’re interviewing for and the culture of Gasket Games.
+It is important that the role is clear to you.
+Be sure to ask any questions you have and use this time as a two way conversation.
 This call is generally 20 minutes long.